-A collaboration by British and Thai designers, and a weaving community in Nan, Thailand, this art car focuses on slow fashion and local Tai Lue textile traditions.
+A collaboration by British and Thai designer, and a weaving community in Nan, Thailand, this art car focuses on slow fashion and local Tai Lue textile traditions.
 The project is an extension of the British Council’s Crafting Futures program, which works with a community of weavers in Pua District, Nan Province, to build their capacity and enhance their livelihood.
-A golf buggy will act as a mobile workshop and exhibition unit and you'll be able to make an art piece from Tai Lue textiles and fabric waste, and learn about slow fashion and Tai Lue weaving.
+A golf buggy will act as a mobile workshop and exhibition unit, and you'll be able to make an art piece from Tai Lue textiles and fabric waste, and learn about slow fashion and Tai Lue weaving.
 The final art piece will be exhibited at Ban Donchai Village in Pua, Nan, after Wonderfruit.

-Originally designed as an art activity in a historical precinct of Bangkok city by Attaphol Sudawannasu, the herd of Offering Horses returns to roam The Fields of Wonderfruit.
-Horsecycles sculpted from recycled and culturally significant materials like marigold, vetiver grass, shrine cloth and firecracker will be programmed as tour guides through the festival’s cultural arts and architectural projects.
+Originally designed as an art activity in a historic precinct of Bangkok city by Attaphol Sudawannasu, the herd of Offering Horses returns to roam The Fields of Wonderfruit.
+Horsecycles sculpted from recycled and culturally significant materials like marigold, vetiver grass, shrine cloth and firecrackers will be programmed as tour guides through the festival’s cultural arts and architectural projects.
 Look for them in the Upper Field to find out more about the daily ride schedule.

 Pearl & Celeste